 Adults with brain metastases (BM) have the most prevalent intracranial tumours.
-Between 20% and 40% of cancer patients acquire brain metastases (BM), for which a number of treatment options, including surgery and radiation, are available.
+20% to 40% of cancer patients acquire brain metastases (BM), for which a number of treatment options, including surgery and radiation, are available.
 Stereotactic radiosurgery (SRS) has been demonstrated as an effective treatment option for brain metastases (BM).
 Stereotactic radiosurgery (SRS) can be used in conjunction with or in place of previous surgical resection (Sx) or whole-brain radiation treatment (WBRT).

 Stereotactic radiosurgery (SRS) is a high-precision technology that delivers a considerable dosage of radiation to a localised portion of an organ while minimising radiation to surrounding healthy tissue.
 Dr. Lars Leksell described conventional radiosurgery in the form of the Gamma Knife (Elekta, Stockholm, Sweden) in 1951.
 In order to target a specific region in the brain, this approach required the deployment of a hard head frame to immobilise the patient.
 Although this intrusive technique is highly accurate, it has a number of downsides for the patient, including discomfort and anxiety.
 Furthermore, the stiff head frame necessitates the presence of a neurosurgeon during frame installation.